 1. Policy Declarations

 The insurance policy declaration page is the first and a very important page of the policy.
 Insured’s details and the coverage and the time period for the cover are specified on it.

 This section shells out definitions of all the words and phrases present in the insurance policy.
 This enables the insured to understand the terms he is unaware of.
-For example: If you need to understand ‘Deductibles’, you can simply look through this section to understand it.
+For example: always look out for "Deductibles" under the health insurance policy to have a clear idea about the policy coverage.

 3. Insurance Policy Coverage